 Jack Mitchell Jr is a 17 year old American open wheel race car driver from Chicago, IL working his way up to becoming a successful IndyCar driver.
 Jack began driving race cars when he was 14 with no previous karting experience.
 Within a year, he received "Most Improved" honors in the Skip Barber Summer Series, with several wins.
 He also began driving in the Toyo Tires Formula 1600 Series.
 He finished 3rd overall with the "Rookie of the Year" award, collecting a win and six podiums.
 By age 16, Jack finished as the vice champion in the 2012 Skip Barber Summer Series, securing a record six wins and eighteen podiums in twenty races.
 He was also selected for the Team USA Scholarship to go over to England to compete in the Brands Hatch Formula Ford festival and the Walter Hayes Trophy Race where he earned 5th and 10th place finishes respectively, while earning a pole position and a pre-final win at Brands Hatch.
-This season, Jack has secured sponsorship with Sparco, Honda, Spectrum, and Flex Watches.
-He was a lead driver of the Canadian team, Exclusive Autosport, and won the championship.
-In 2014, Jack plans to begin his journey up the Mazda Road to IndyCar ladder in the USF2000 Series.
+Last year, Jack secured sponsorship with Sparco, Honda, and Spectrum.
+He was a lead driver of the Canadian team, Exclusive Autosport, and won the overall championship.
+This year, Jack is piloting a Spectrum/Honda #93 car with Exclusive Autosport in the highly competitive US F1600 series.

-- October 3rd: Toyo Tires F1600 Championship: Jack Mitchell Jr Win A-Class Championship
+- October 3rd: Toyo Tires F1600 Championship: Jack Mitchell Jr Wins A-Class Championship

 The championship fight was a tight battle all year between Mitchell Jr. and competitor Zacharie Robichon (of Brian Graham Racing).
 The battle came down to the last two races where Mitchell Jr. had a 66 point lead over Robichon entering Saturday’s race.
 Mitchell Jr. had a solid qualifying session Saturday, however his fast lap of 1:29:000 was only good enough for P5 on the starting grid.
 A mere second separated the top 8 cars.
 In typical Toyo Tires F1600 racing style, Saturday’s race was full of excitement.
 Mitchell Jr.’s teammate Max Hanratty (#91 SynerComm Inc. / Exclusive Autos port / Sparco USA / Spectrum / Honda) who qualified in P3 slid into the lead on the first lap and maintained his position for the majority of the race.
 Hanratty looked to be poised to win his first Toyo Tires F1600 race, however was taken out of the race when he was hit from behind in corner 5b.
 With the top 8 running bumper to bumper, the incident in 5b began a chain reaction of racing incidents.
 Thomas McGregor, driver of the #93 Exclusive Management Inc. / Dairy Queen / Sparco USA / Spectrum / Honda, (who was running in third) was taken out of the race as he was collected in the multi-car crash.
 Series newcomer, Tristan DeGrand slid into the lead with only a few laps to go.
 Unfortunately for DeGrand his day would end early as well after a competitor made an error in corner 10 which sent DeGrand into the tire barrier.
 Mitchell Jr. took advantage of the mayhem on track and moved into second.
 Mitchell Jr. was the only Exclusive Autosport car to take the checkered flag Saturday.
 He did so in second and grew his points lead in the championship.